 The Health & Medicine Institute

-Explore a wide variety of health and medical careers by experiencing them first-hand, guided by practicing professionals.
+Experience a wide variety of health and medical careers and earn certifications by learning hands-on skills with the guidance of practicing professionals.

 “ The choice workshops opened up new career paths I had never considered while the passion sessions made me feel more confident in myself and my abilities in this field.